Manage electronic collections efficiently

-Until recently, Drexel University librarians had to engage in some pretty serious work-arounds in order to manage records for their e-books.
-"We had to put appointments in our calendars to remind us to check a vendor's site," says Holly Tomren, Head of Metadata Services.
+Until recently, Drexel University librarians had to engage in some pretty serious work-arounds to manage records for their e-books.
+"We had to put appointments in our calendars to remind us to check a vendor's site," said Holly Tomren, Head of Metadata Services.
 "And we had to go to 20 different sources to get 20 different record sets."

-In part, it was frustrations like this that led to the creation of the WorldCat knowledge base and WorldShare Metadata.
+In part, it was frustrations like this that led to the creation of the WorldCat® knowledge base and WorldShare® Metadata Services.
 Librarians described how managing metadata for electronic materials required many such similar, cumbersome, inefficient activities because many publishers and content providers had different, often incompatible ways of communicating additions and changes.

-Metadata quality is another concern for Holly.
-As she puts it, "Not all vendors provide MARC records, or the quality of vendor records varies.
+Metadata quality was another concern for Holly.
+As she put it, "Not all vendors provide MARC records, or the quality of vendor records varies.
 Not all vendors provide information about changed records, either, and few provide OCLC numbers or holdings data."

-"Compared to the records we get from other sources," she continues, "the e-book metadata we get from the WorldShare Metadata is extremely accurate and timely."
+"Compared to the records we get from other sources," she continued, "the e-book metadata we get from WorldShare Metadata Services is extremely accurate and timely."

-Holly also likes that there are many options for customizing e-book records before they move into her catalog.
-"I spend a lot less time doing in-house editing, as a result," she says.
+Holly also likes that there are many options for customising e-book records before they move into her catalogue.
+"I spend a lot less time doing in-house editing as a result," she said.

-Accurate metadata for e-books is important not just for librarian workflows, but for getting the right materials to students and faculty.
-Holly points out that since her libraries' e-book holdings are in WorldCat, they are also discoverable through WorldCat.org, WorldCat Local and any partner sites powered by the WorldCat Search API.
+Accurate metadata for e-books is important not just for librarian workflows but also for getting the right materials to students and faculty.
+Holly pointed out that since her libraries' e-book holdings are in WorldCat, they are also discoverable through WorldCat.org™, WorldCat Local and any partner sites powered by the WorldCat Search API.
 "Having the holdings set automatically is really a great benefit for e-book discovery."